Impress recruiters… for higher paying jobs!

 - Be well rested.

-- Dress and groom yourself with perfection (Appropriate business attire,
+- Dress and groom yourself with perfection (Appropriate business attire, make-up, deodorant).

 - Maintain good posture.